mk-fg/fuse-auto-cleanup-fs/README.md

 # Usage

 Something like: `./acfs /mnt/storage/temp`\
+Or when it's in PATH: `mount -t fuse.acfs acfs /mnt/storage/temp`\
 Then unmount as usual: `umount /mnt/storage/temp`

-Always replaces directory with a new mountpoint, so only needs it as a single argument.\
+Always replaces directory with a new mountpoint, does not use "source" argument (`acfs` in mount-command above).
 To access underlying dir at the same time, bind-mount it (or its parent dir) to multiple places first.

-Run `./acfs -h` to see acfs-specific options
-(like `-u/--usage-limit` threshold) at the end, with info on their defaults.
+Run `./acfs -h` to see acfs-specific options at the end (like `-u/--usage-limit` threshold), with info on their defaults.

-If installed to PATH like `/usr/bin/acfs`, it can be used from `/etc/fstab` or systemd mount units, same as any other fuse-fs, for example:
+If installed to PATH like `/usr/bin/acfs`, can also be used from `/etc/fstab` or systemd mount units, same as any other FUSE filesystem, for example:
 ```
 acfs /mnt/storage/temp fuse.acfs usage-limit=90,uid=myuser,gid=myuser,nofail
 ```